thorvg/thorvg/README.md

   <img width="500" height="346" src="https://github.com/Samsung/thorvg/blob/master/res/thorvg_card2.png">
 </p>

 ThorVG is a platform-independent portable library for drawing vector-based shapes and images.
-It's written in C++, no dependencies and keeps super compact size. <br />
+It's written in C++ without any dependencies and keeps a super compact size. <br />
 <br />
-The next list shows drawing primitives ThorVG providing.<br />
+The following list shows primitives that are supported by ThorVG: <br />
- - Shapes: Line, Arc, Curve, Path, Polygon, etc
+ - Shapes: Line, Arc, Curve, Path, Polygon, ...
- - Filling: Solid, Linear, Radial Gradient
+ - Filling: Solid, Linear and Radial Gradient
- - Scene Graph & Affine Transformation (translation, rotation, scale ...)
+ - Scene Graph & Affine Transformation (translation, rotation, scale, ...)
  - Stroking: Width, Join, Cap, Dash
- - Composition: Blending, Masking, Path Clipping, etc
+ - Composition: Blending, Masking, Path Clipping, ...
  - Pictures: SVG, PNG, Bitmap, ...
 <p align="center">
   <img width="930" height="473" src="https://github.com/Samsung/thorvg/blob/master/res/example_primitives.png">
 </p>
 <br />
-Basically your program could use this library functions by calling slick and neat apis while switching drawing context (if you have your own drawing engine), ThorVG serializes drawing commands among volatile paints node, performs sync/asynchronous rendering by its decent engines.
-The engine is suggested to immediate rendering method so that your system could adaptively integrate with it.
-ThorVG supports vector images such as SVG, also will support coming popular formats by demands.
-On rendering, it might introduce intermediate frame buffers for compositing vector scenes but only when it's necessary and these are temporarily used for saving memory.
-Next figure shows you a brief strategy how to use ThorVG in your system.<br />
+Basically your program could use this library functions by calling slick and neat APIs while switching drawing context (if you have your own drawing engine).
+ThorVG serializes drawing commands among volatile paints' nodes and performs sync/asynchronous rendering by its engines.
+ThorVG supports vector images such as SVG, and also will support other popular formats in the future, on demand.
+On rendering, it can spawn intermediate frame buffers for compositing vector scenes but only when it's necessary.
+The next figure shows you a brief strategy on how to use ThorVG on your system.<br />
 <br />
 <p align="center">
   <img width="900" height="288" src="https://github.com/Samsung/thorvg/blob/master/res/example_flow.png">
 </p>
 <br />

 ## Contents
 - [Building ThorVG](#building-thorvg)
 	- [Meson Build](#meson-build)